UBI FAQ and HOWTO

 Table of contents

-4. How to run JFFS2 on top of an UBI volume?
+4. How do I run JFFS2 on top of an UBI volume?

 5. Can I run ext2 on top of UBI?

-7. How to erase flash and preserve erase counters?
+8. How do I erase flash and preserve erase counters?

-9. How to find out min.
+10. How do I find out min.
 I/O unit size, sub-page size, and LEB size?

-11. How to flash UBI images and preserve erase counters?
+11. How do I flash UBI images and preserve erase counters?

 12. Can UBI logical eraseblocks be written randomly?